pilarcode/rag_apis/README.md

 ## 🟣 Features
-- [x] Data ingestion from a local directory
-- [x] Load data into a vector store
+- [x] Data loading from a local directory to a vector store
-- [x] Similarity search to answer the question
+- [x] Retrieving Data by using similarity search
 - [x] Generate the response to the user by using LLM and prompt engineering
-- [x] UI to interact with the smart assistant
+- [x] Chat UI to interact with the smart assistant
 - [x] Multi-language

 ## 🟣 Data